Jeimer Candelario Player Props: Nationals vs. Rangers

 Jeimer Candelario At The Plate

-- He ranks 68th in batting average, 60th in on base percentage, and 43rd in slugging among the qualifying hitters in baseball.
+- Among qualified batters in MLB, he ranks 67th in batting average, 61st in on-base percentage, and 34th in slugging.

-- In 14.5% of his games this season, he has hit a long ball, and 3.4% of his trips to the plate.
+- In 15.5% of his games this season, he has gone deep, and 3.6% of his trips to the dish.

-- Candelario has picked up an RBI in 28.9% of his games this season, with two or more RBI in 15.7% of his games.
-He has also produced three or more runs in three contests.
+- In 29.8% of his games this year, Candelario has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.